DanferWang/Basic_Level_work/readme.md

    2. compute new vectors using the existing model for WordNet
 3. Conduct feature engineering for W2V data: distance as similarity
 4. Deploy the three model tests with the two solutions to multiwords.
+5. Test distance and W2V embedding vectors as semantic features with the three models.

+## Fifth work: Semantic features from BART

+1. Read literature on BART and Generation of English semantic features
+2. Organize the method of generation English semantic features
+3. Acquire dataset to train a mapping from words to English features
+4. Learn some modules of Transformers
+5. Implement and train the BART-based translation model from norms to English semantic features
+6. Implement two feature generation models: One to One Gen and One to Some Gen
+7. Generate English semantic features for all concepts in the dataset
+8. Define a formula and implement to calculate cue validity for each concept
+9. Do the three model tests and interpret the results